webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/rb-iban-ov/README.md

 | nace_code           | tbd                    | NACE code for activity specification (e.g. 64.19).                                            | String        |
 | clearing_number     | tbd                    | Clearing number for identification of the financial institution, used only in some countries. | String        |

+@Florin/Stephan: We need to specifiy the nace_code accordingly, currently not sufficiently specified.

 ### 2.4 Conditional attributes

 No conditional attributes are defined for this attestation type.
 All attributes are either mandatory or optional as specified above.